-1. Pending completion of the required investigation, the child must be:
+127.2815 1.
+Pending completion of the required investigation, the child must be:

-(a) Retained by the natural parent; or

-(b) Placed by the natural parent with the [division or licensed] agency which provides child welfare services or child-placing agency and placed by [it] the agency which provides child welfare services in a foster home licensed [by the division,] pursuant to NRS 424.030, until a determination is made concerning the suitability of the prospective adoptive parents.
+- (a) Retained by the natural parent; or - (b) Placed by the natural parent with the [division or licensed] agency which provides child welfare services or child-placing agency and placed by [it] the agency which provides child welfare services in a foster home licensed [by the division,] pursuant to NRS 424.030, until a determination is made concerning the suitability of the prospective adoptive parents.

 - 2. Upon completion of the investigation, the [division or licensed] agency which provides child welfare services or child-placing agency shall forthwith inform the natural parent, the person recommending the placement and the prospective adoptive parents of the decision to approve or deny the placement.
 If the prospective adoptive home is found: - (a) Suitable, the natural parent may execute a consent to a specific adoption pursuant to NRS 127.053, if not previously executed, and then the child may be placed in the home of the prospective adoptive parents for the purposes of adoption. - (b) Unsuitable or detrimental to the interest of the child, the division or licensed agency which provides child welfare services or child-placing agency shall file an application in the district court for an order prohibiting the placement.
-If the court determines that the placement should be prohibited, the court may nullify the written consent to the specific adoption and order the return of the child to the care and control of the parent who executed the consent, but if the parental rights of the parent have been terminated by a relinquishment or a final order of a court of competent jurisdiction or if the parent does not wish to accept the child, then the court may order the placement of the child with the [division] agency which provides child welfare services or a {licensed} child-placing agency for adoption. - Sec.
-21. NRS 127.2817 is hereby amended to read as follows: - 127.2817 The division, in consultation with each agency which provides child welfare services, shall: - 1.
-Adopt regulations setting forth the criteria to be used by [the division an agency which provides child welfare services or a licensed child-placing agency for determining whether a prospective adoptive home is suitable or unsuitable for the placement of a child for adoption; and - 2.
-If a determination is made pursuant to an investigation required by NRS 127.120 or 127.2805 that a prospective adoptive home is unsuitable for placement or detrimental to the interest of the child, adopt by regulation a procedure to provide the prospective adoptive parent or parents with an opportunity to review and respond to the investigation with the [division] agency which provides child welfare services before the issuance of the results of the investigation.
+If the court determines that the placement should be prohibited, the court may nullify the written consent to the specific adoption and order the return of the child to the care and control of the parent who executed the consent, but if the parental rights of the parent have been terminated by a relinquishment or a final order of a court of competent jurisdiction or if the parent does not wish to accept the child, then the court may order the placement of the child with the [division] agency which provides child welfare services or a [licensed] child-placing agency for adoption.

+127.2817 1.
+The division, in consultation with each agency which provides child welfare services, shall adopt regulations setting forth the criteria to be used by [the division] an agency which provides child welfare services or a [licensed] child-placing agency for determining whether a prospective adoptive home is suitable or unsuitable for the placement of a child for adoption.

+2. Upon the completion of an investigation conducted by [the division] an agency which provides child welfare services or a [licensed] child-placing agency pursuant to NRS 127.120 or 127.2805, the [division] agency which provides child welfare services or child-placing agency shall inform the prospective adoptive parent or parents of the results of the investigation.
+If, pursuant to the investigation, a determination is made that a prospective adoptive home is unsuitable for placement or detrimental to the interest of the child, the [division] agency which provides child welfare services or child-placing agency shall provide the prospective adoptive parent or parents with an opportunity to review and respond to the investigation with the [division] agency which provides child welfare service or child-placing agency before the issuance of the results of the investigation.
 The identity of those persons who are interviewed or submit information concerning the investigation must remain confidential.